UK studentsUK students

 Did you enter university before 2012 and take a leave of absence, or other break, which delayed your studies until after 2012?
 If so, find out how the fees and funding changes will impact you on our Tuition Fees Exceptions page.

 We aim to minimise additional costs to students but some of our degrees involve costs that tuition fees do not cover.
 To make sure that you budget accurately for university life, check if your degree requires any additional course costs.

-You'll need to allow around £8,500 a year for living costs.
+UK and EU students will need to allow around £9,000-£10,000 a year for living costs.
 This figure is for guidance only.
 It will depend on your own personal spending patterns and how you manage your money.

 Non-payment of fees

 The University will withhold your degree certificate if you have not paid your tuition fees.
-We explain this policy in the University General Regulations (PDF: 69KB).
+We explain this policy in the University General Regulations (PDF: 322KB).